berthubert/hello-dl/README.md

 # hello-dl
 A from scratch introduction to modern machine learning.
-While tutorials using the industry mainstay PyTorch abound, this tutorial starts with matrices.

-The goal is to have minimal software that is still going to wow you by being pretty clever.
+Many tutorials exist already of course, but this one aims to really explain what is going on.
+Other documents start out from the (very impressive) PyTorch environment, or they attempt to math it up from first principles.

+Trying to understand deep learning via PyTorch is like trying to learn aerodynamics from flying Airbus A380.

+Meanwhile the pure maths approach ("see it is easy, it is just a Jacobian matrix") is probably only suited to people who dream in derivatives.

+The goal of this tutorial is to develop modern neural networks entirely from scratch, but where we still end up with really impressive results.

-The software meanwhile may be minimal, but will showcase modern deep learning techniques.
+To do so, this project contains some minimalist tooling.
+The software may be minimal, but will showcase modern deep learning techniques that should wow you into believing that something very special is going on.

 This project was inspired by [Georgi Gerganov](https://ggerganov.com/)'s AWESOME [C++ implementation of OpenAI's Whisper speech/translation model](https://github.com/ggerganov/whisper.cpp).